shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 That’s where 7-Zip wins for me.

-*It stays out of the way so effectively that its admittedly old-school interface almost doesn't matter.*
+*It stays out of the way so effectively that its admittedly 'old-school' interface almost doesn't matter.*

 ### Linux?
 Even Better

-On Arch-based systems, you can install 7-Zip and integrate it nicely into your desktop workflow.
+On Linux systems, you can install `P7Zip`.

 Once installed, it works beautifully alongside file managers like Dolphin, giving you right-click compression and extraction without needing to open a separate app. 🔥